 Jarifa: Studying Aerospace Engineering

-Jarifa Shah is a third year Aerospace Engineering student.
-During her time at Queen Mary, she has been active in several societies, taking part in competitions and winning awards, and has presented her research at parliament.
-She took some time out from her Industrial Placement as an Application Engineering at Cummins Inc. to tell us about her experience at Queen Mary.
+Jarifa is a third-year Aerospace Engineering student.
+She took some time out from her Industrial Placement as an Application Engineer at Cummins Inc. to tell us about her experience at Queen Mary.

 Discovering Aerospace Engineering

-From this, I began my scientific research into engineering behind aviation.
+Following this, I began my research into the engineering principles behind aviation.
 I was inspired by Gunjan Saxena, one of the first female air force pilots of colour.
-Through watching her biographical film, I learnt about her struggles working within a male dominated field.
-This drove me to pursue engineering with hopes of contributing to the mechanical and technological advancements being made.
+Through watching her biographical film, I learnt about her struggles working within a male-dominated field.
+This drove me to pursue engineering with hopes of contributing to the mechanical and technological advancements being made."

 Studying at Queen Mary

-With several careers building workshop taken during Skills and Employability (SKEMP) week and with a very helpful placement officer, this has motivated me to consistently apply for placement opportunities available.
-Being able to take part in extra curricular activities such as QMentoring program and the Student Consultancy project, has enabled me to further network with students across the university in different courses and mentors in industry building my confidence skills.
+Career-building workshops during Skills and Employability Week and our very helpful Placements Officer have motivated me to consistently apply for placement opportunities.
+Being able to take part in extracurricular employability activities, such as the QMentoring programme and the Student Consultancy Project, has enabled me to network with students across the university and gain access to mentors in industry, building up my confidence."

-I have been a member of the Traction team (Propulsion sub team) at Hyperlink during my second year of studies where I learnt how manage my academics alongside my interests for trains.
-I specifically aided in brainstorming and building a new version of the LIM motor used for the hyperloop pod as part of the team.
-Additionally, in my 3rd year of studying at university, I am part of the Queen Mary Students for the Exploration and Development of Space (QMSEDS) Structure and Power team and working collaboratively to build a CubeSat for the Satellite team.
+I was a member of the Traction Team at Hyperlink during my second year of studies, where I learnt how manage my academics while nurturing my interest in trains.
+I aided in brainstorming and building a new version of the LIM motor used for the Hyperloop pod, as part of the team.
+In my third year, I became part of the Structure and Power Team at Queen Mary Students for the Exploration and Development of Space (QMSEDS), working collaboratively to build a CubeSat."

 "It has been a privilege to present my research at Parliament."

-Furthermore, being part of Queen Mary Centre for Undergraduate Research (QMCUR), a research initiative for interested undergraduate students like myself, I have been able to conduct a research project on the 'Development of Novel Surface Textures to Reduce Aerodynamic Drag'.
-This project has been showcased on multiple occasions such as presenting at the Industrial Liaison Forum and winning the best undergraduate research poster.
-It has also been a privilege to bring forward my research project to present at Posters in Parliament 2025 event.
+Through being part of the Queen Mary Centre for Undergraduate Research (QMCUR), I have been able to conduct a research project on the 'Development of Novel Surface Textures to Reduce Aerodynamic Drag'.
+This project has been showcased on multiple occasions, including at the School's Industrial Liaison Forum, where it won best undergraduate research poster.
+It was also a privilege to bring my research project to present at the Posters in Parliament 2025 event.